bytebase/bytebase.com/content/docs/tutorials/github-ci.md

 ![bb-issue-user-post](/content/docs/tutorials/github-ci/bb-issue-user-post.webp)

+## Phase 4: Migration completed and PR is mergable on GitHub

-You may notice there is an approval flow attached, that's because we set up a default [custom approval flow for DDL](/docs/administration/custom-approval/).
+You may notice there is an approval flow attached to the created issue, that's because we set up a default [custom approval flow for DDL](/docs/administration/custom-approval/).

 ![bb-custom-approval](/content/docs/tutorials/github-ci/bb-custom-approval.webp)